astropy/astropy-APEs/APE9.rst

 attributes currently planned.
 These are all issues for discussion.

-For the purposes of this APE, we will assume that the name for the simpler object is NDArr.
+For the purposes of this APE, we will assume that the name for the simpler object is ``NDArr``.
 This name does not appear to have any other usage in the Python community.
 Since metadata and other more complex aspects have been removed from the concept, supporting arithmetic operations becomes much more straightforward, even with masks.
 Propagation of uncertainty is included,